-The drug of choice is a macrolide, either azithromycin or erythromycin.
-In patients allergic to erythromycin, doxycycline may be used.
+The drug of choice is macrolide erythromycin or doxycycline.
+In patients who are not able to tolerate erythromycin or doxycycline, azithromycin or clarithromycin may be used.
 Mild cutaneous BA can be treated for 12 weeks.
 The response is seen by three to four weeks.
 The nodule size and the number may be followed to determine the response to therapy.
 If the response is not satisfactory, the duration of therapy can be extended.
 Antibiotic therapy can cure most cutaneous lesions.
 Even peliosis responds to antibiotic therapy.
 The duration of therapy has not been determined and most likely longer in cases with invasive disease.
 Infectious disease consultations should be obtained.
-In patients who are immunosuppressed therapy should be continued till the CD4 T-helper cell count normalizes.
+In patients who are immunosuppressed, therapy should be continued till the CD4 T-helper cell count normalizes.
 In HIV patients, antiretroviral therapy is essential however a case of immune reconstitution inflammatory syndrome has been reported.
-Therapy in HIV patients should be continued till the CD4 count remains above 200 cells/microliter for over six6months.
+Therapy in HIV patients should be continued until the CD4 count remains above 200 cells/microliter for over six months.

 Cryotherapy, electrodesiccation with curettage, and surgical excision of solitary cutaneous lesions can be useful as adjunctive therapy after treatment with antibiotics to prevent occult bacteremia during the procedure.